lnxcrew/Xvore/VbNET/README.md

 # XVore Apps Design

-Visual Basic .NET Framework - UI/UX Design
+Visual Basic .NET Framework - UI/UX Design.
+Files Download on List.no password encrypt but just demo :) if you want to some tutorial you can contact me on my facebook.

+Facebook : facebook.com/adi.wj0

 - Author by Pku.LNX#